adriatic0/adriatic0/README.md

  all the articles, as well as the different articles they linked to.

 3. The Titanic dataset is a classic dataset used to introduce data science.
-I used it to [teach](https://colab.research.google.com/drive/1grXmv8FX9u2acqSb_3YcjpRT1x63RMsB?usp=sharing) the data science lifescycle by training a deep learning model in the hopes that others would enjoy it as much as I did.
+I[taught](https://colab.research.google.com/drive/1grXmv8FX9u2acqSb_3YcjpRT1x63RMsB?usp=sharing) the data science lifescycle by training a deep learning model in the hopes that others would enjoy it as much as I did.